JAMES: Normalizing Job Titles with Multi-Aspect Graph Embeddings and Reasoning: Our Proposed Model:

 \subsection{Multi-Aspect Co-Attention}

-From previous sections, given an input job title, we can extract three discrete embeddings: (i) topological embeddings \topoembed, (ii) BERT-based embeddings \bertembed, and (iii) syntactic embeddings \stringembed.
-Since the three discrete embeddings are learned separatedly, there is no guarantee that our model can end up learning features that are non-redundant across the three views.
-Thus, our next step is to learn the multi-aspect embeddings of the input job title in a way that each embedding view acknowledges the existences of other embedding views.
-For this purpose, a typical method is to weigh each embedding view by a hierarchical attention \cite{yang2016hierarchical}, where the \topoembed can be used as query, \bertembed can be used as key/value.
+In the previous sections, we extract three discrete embeddings for an input job title: (i) hyperbolic graph embeddings \topoembed, (ii) BERT embeddings \bertembed, and (iii) syntactic embeddings \stringembed.
+However, the embeddings are learned separately and may have redundant features.
+To address this issue, we aim to learn multi-aspect embeddings that incorporate all three embeddings and are attentive to each other.
+For this purpose, a traditional method is to weigh each embedding view by hierarchical attention \cite{yang2016hierarchical}, where the \topoembed can be used as query, \bertembed can be used as key/value.
 Then the \topoembed and the \textit{attentive} \bertembed can be combined as a query, and \stringembed can be used as key/value.
-This is not desired, as the hierarchical attention is performed sequentially, leading to the model's latency increment and is not ideal for real-world use cases with millions of job titles.
-Hence, we extend the traditional co-attention mechanism \cite{lu2016hierarchical} which takes only two input sources, and propose a multi-aspect co-attention mechanism that works for $p$ inputs (i.e., $p \ge 2$).
+As the hierarchical attention is performed sequentially and is not practical for large-scale datasets with millions of job titles.
+Therefore, we extend the traditional co-attention mechanism \cite{lu2016hierarchical} which takes only two input sources, and propose a multi-aspect co-attention mechanism that can work for $p$ inputs (\ie, $p \ge 2$).
 In this sense, our multi-aspect co-attention mechanism uses $k-1$ views to guide the attention weights for the left-over view in parallel.
-Given our three view embeddings \topoembed, \bertembed, and \stringembed in the \emph{JTM} task, we demonstrate our multi-aspect co-attention as follows.